Public Relations (PR)

 Roles tend to be based either in PR agencies or in the communications department of large organisations, although smaller organisations may employ someone in a PR or media relations role.

-PR agencies can be either large 'full-service' agencies, meaning they cover all sectors, or smaller specialist agencies which focus on a particular sector, e.g. financial PR, music or public affairs.
-In larger communications agencies PR professionals may work alongside marketing, advertising and digital media specialists, and the boundaries between these roles are often blurred.
+A few large PR agencies and large organisations have graduate schemes in PR and communications, but most agencies and organisations recruit graduates into entry-level roles at any time of the year as need arises.
+PR agencies can be either large 'full-service' agencies, covering all sectors, or smaller agencies specialising in a particular sector, e.g. financial PR, music or public affairs.
+In larger communications agencies PR professionals may work alongside marketing, advertising and digital media specialists, and boundaries between these roles are often blurred.

-• Try to get whatever work experience you can in PR.
+• Try to get any work experience you can in PR.
 Few internship vacancies are advertised so consider speculative applications and work shadowing.
-Recruiters see work experience as evidence for a strong interest and commitment to PR and sometimes it can lead to permanent job offers.
+Recruiters see work experience as evidence for a strong interest and commitment to PR and sometimes it can lead to the offer of a graduate job.

 • Immerse yourself in the media - print, broadcast and online.
 Familiarise yourself with different sections of newspapers, TV and radio programmes and blogs, websites and social media.

-• Develop your social media skills: PR professionals use social media to communicate with their audiences in new ways and employers often expect graduates to bring social media knowledge to their organisations
+• Develop your social media skills and build your own brand.
+PR professionals use social media extensively to communicate with their audiences, employers expect graduates to bring social media knowledge and experience to their role.
+Employers will often check out your social media presence as part of the recruitment process.